Early Care and Education

 This 30-hour Bright from the Start-approved professional development opportunity affords participants the opportunity to learn best practices in nutrition and physical activity, self-assess their program, and create plans for improvement in a supportive environment of peers and facilitators.

-For more information on joining our next Learning Collaborative, click here.
+To receive more information on joining our next learning collaborative, email email@example.com.

 Funding Note: We are grateful to Nemours Children’s Health System for their generous support of the training development and implementation of the initial Learning Collaborative cohorts.
 However, additional financial support is still needed to continue.